Appendix 1. About educational databases

 The utV table contains the identifiers and names of spray cans and the color of paint they are filled with.

-The utB table holds information on squares being spray-painted, and contains the square and spray can identifiers, the quantity of paint being applied, and the time of the painting event.
+The utB table holds information on squares being spray-painted, and contains the time of the painting event, the square and spray can identifiers, the quantity of paint being applied.

 It should be noted that